Love's Welcome at Bolsover: Mathematical boys

+Second banquet

+Another banquet or dessert descended from a cloud and was served with a dialogue by Eros and Anteros, the King's love and the Queen's love.
+A character Philalethes describes the place of Eros and Anteros in an academy of love.
+The edge of Derbyshire is a region of ale, whose inhabitants will not believe the audience members' rhyming reports of the show.

+Response

 The show was described by local witnesses as "stupendous," more than adequate to establish Newcastle's reputation as the greatest "prince...in all the northern quarter" of the kingdom.
 Perhaps the most visually striking element in the masque lay in the two Cupids, Eros (Love) and Anteros (Love Returned), who descended "from the clouds" bearing fronds of palms.

+James Howell referred to Jonson's criticisms of Inigo Jones in July 1635, saying his ink had so "bespattered and shaken the reputation of a royal architect; for reputation, you know is like a fair structure long time a rearing, but quickly ruin'd".

 Publication

 The masque was published in 1641 in the second folio collection of Jonson's works, and was thereafter included in his canon, although it does not appear in Stephen Orgel's "Complete Masques of Ben Jonson".
 Manuscripts text of the masque are also extant, in the collection of Newcastle manuscripts including British Library Harley 4955.